-Around 500 applicants make it to a video interview (a link is sent to the candidate, inviting them to complete the interview at a convenient time within a set deadline).
-The interviews last between 15 -20 minutes and in Burgess' words, aim to discover a candidate's “determination to succeed, flexibility, adaptability, commercial awareness and client focus.”
+Around 400 applicants make it to a video interview (a link is sent to the candidate, inviting them to complete the interview at a convenient time within a set deadline).
+The interviews last 15 to 20 minutes and, in Burgess' words, aim to discover a candidate's “determination to succeed, flexibility, adaptability, commercial awareness and client focus.”
 There are usually some IM-specific questions too, so be sure to brush up on your knowledge of the firm's practice areas and geographical coverage.

-Roughly 200 people go through to the assessment centre, which involves a group exercise, an instruction-taking task and an interview, plus a tour of the office.
+Roughly 200 people go through to the assessment centre, which involves a group exercise, an instruction-taking task, a written task and an interview, plus a Q&A with the trainees.